Changissnz/selfinterest/README.md

 on in the heart".
 In other words, there was acclimation to that death: the upset feelings right after the event were neutralized to regain the comfort of peace, a possible source of stability, to move on from that.
 Acclimation produces a stable base for self-interest to continue on in its own way.
-And if the acclimation becomes custom, questioning of the matters for that acclimation would be labeled phrases such as "culturally offensive".
+And if the acclimation becomes cultural custom, questioning of the matters for that acclimation would be labeled phrases such as "culturally offensive".
 This could be used to support the argument of the self-justifying quality of self-interest having a preference for the destinations of acclimation processes.
+But this argument also has many examples against it, such as in national progressivism and innovation.
+The experiences in both of these categories deal with divergences from norms and are rationalized as necessary, out of the circumstances.